-When Luke tries to lift the flooded X-Wing with the power of the force, editors use the power of timing.
-As the music swells, the shots get quicker and quicker making us believe he can actually do it.
+When Luke tries to lift the flooded X-Wing with the power of the Force, the film editors use the power of timing.
+As the music swells, the shots get quicker and quicker, making us believe he can actually do it.

-But when Luke eventually fails, the shots get longer and longer, emphasizing the climax of the scene.
+But when Luke eventually fails, the shots get longer, our expectations (like Luke's) have not been met.

 You have to ask yourself: 30 frames vs. 30 seconds.
 As the editor, you are responsible for guiding the audiences' emotions.
 What do you want them to feel and how can film editing techniques get them there?

 Match cuts and creative transitions